The Psychology of Mockery

 Mockery persists because it works, at least in the short term.

 It creates a feeling of control.
-If you can define someone else’s emotion as pathetic, you get to feel strong without doing the work of becoming strong.
+If you can define someone else's emotion as pathetic, you get to feel strong without doing the work of becoming strong.
 You also get a simple story about the world: people who hurt deserve it, and people who care are ridiculous.
-That story is emotionally convenient, even when it is morally bankrupt.
+That story is emotionally convenient, even when it is structurally false.

 Mockery also offers a reward that feels like pleasure: schadenfreude, the satisfaction that comes from watching someone else suffer.
 This is strongest when the sufferer is perceived as deserving it, arrogant, threatening, or aligned with the wrong side.
 In those cases, mockery becomes easier to justify.
 The mocker tells himself he is not cruel, just correct.

-The most subtle payoff, though, is avoidance.
+The most subtle payoff is avoidance.
 Mockery prevents contact with vulnerability.
-It keeps grief at arm’s length.
+It keeps grief at arm's length.
 It keeps disappointment from becoming recognizable.
 It protects the mocker from imagining himself in the same position.

-In this way, mockery is not just cruelty.
-It is emotional cowardice that has learned to look like humor.
+In this way, mockery is not simply cruelty.
+It is a regulatory strategy that has learned to present itself as humor.

 What Mockery Does to the Mocker Over Time